klsember-gh/repo-branch-protect/README.md

-# Automatically Create Branch Protection Rules and Issues with GitHub API
+# Auto Create Branch Protection Rules and Issues with GitHub API

 This python web service listens to organization events and to identify when a new repository is created, and then proceed to do the following: